 - Changes on your chest X-ray.
 This may show your heart is large or that there is some fluid in your lungs.

-- An ultrasound scan of the heart, called an echocardiogram.
+- An ultrasound scan of the heart (echocardiogram).
 This is a painless test which can confirm that your heart is enlarged.

 Treatment aims to ease symptoms if they occur and to prevent complications.
 If you do not have any symptoms, or only mild symptoms, you may not need any treatment.
 Treatment which may be required includes one or more of the following: